skeeto/skeeto.github.com/_posts/2024-02-05-An-improved-chkstk-function-on-Windows.markdown

 `rax` on the return.
 That's not the value returned by chkstk, but rather that x64 *chkstk preserves all registers*.

+Well, maybe.
+The official documentation says that registers [r10 and r11 are volatile][pe], but that information conflicts with Microsoft's own implementation.
+Just in case, I choose a conservative interpretation that all registers are preserved.

 ### Implementing chkstk

 In a high level language, chkstk might look something like so: